OUR RESPONSE TO COVID-19

-Handing out survival packs of personal hygiene products, socks and underwear
+Distributed hundreds of survival packs of food, personal hygiene products, socks and underwear to those in need.

-Expand and improve our free laundry service (thanks to grant funding from The Gwynneth Forrester Trust)
+Expanding and improving our free laundry service for homeless guests - thanks to grant funding from The Gwyneth Forrester Trust to purchase extra machines.

 How you can help

 Our charity work is almost entirely funded by rental income from shop spaces owned by Chelsea Methodist Church.
-This has been heavily reduced this year as a result of the Covid-19 crisis.
-If you resonate with our work, we invite you to help keep our services running and growing by supporting our crowdfunding appeal.
+This was heavily reduced during ongoing lockdowns, when these shops were forced to close.
+If you resonate with our work, we invite you to help keep our services running and innovating by supporting us here.

 Remain safe and secure in God's unfailing love.